pelgraine/Meck-P4/README.md

 Channel message history is persisted to per-channel files on the SD card, so messages survive reboots when an SD card is present.

+The view opens on the newest 100 messages and pages back through the whole stored history (up to 500 per channel): an **Earlier messages (N more)** row at the top adds the next 100, up to 300 on screen at once — beyond that the window slides and a **Newer messages (N more)** row at the bottom pages forward again.
+The message you were reading stays put while you page, a new arrival while you are paged back no longer jumps the view to the bottom, and both rows are keyboard stops on the K270 build.

 **Per-message metadata:**

 - **Incoming messages** display a small hop-count badge showing how many repeaters the packet passed through to reach you.
 Direct receptions show 0 hops.
+- The footer under each bubble — `21:57 · 4 hops` — continues with the sender's **path-hash mode** and, where recognised, the **region scope** the message was sent under: `21:57 · 4 hops · 2-byte · au-nsw`.
+Byte mode comes from the packet itself, so it shows for stored history too; route-direct messages and your own sends show this device's mode.
+A scoped message whose region is not recognised shows *(reg unknown)*; an unscoped message shows nothing.
+Region is worked out when a message arrives and kept for the session only — history reloaded from SD after a reboot shows byte mode but no region.
+See [Region Scope](#region-scope).
 - **Outgoing messages** show a send status that updates as repeater echoes arrive:
   - **Sending…** – the message has been transmitted but no repeater echo has been heard yet.
   - **✓ Heard N Repeats** – one or more repeaters relayed the message back.
 The count shows how many echoes were received, confirming the message propagated through the mesh.